AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_ios.md

 ### Send a thread message

-Send a thread message is similar to send a message in a chat group.
+Sending a thread message is similar to sending a message in a chat group.
 The difference lies in the `isChatThread` field, as shown in the following code sample:

 ```ObjectiveC
 // Calls `initWithConversationID` to create a text message.